prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 %-Okay,okay.
 Well, go 'long with you.
 I'd made sure you'd played hookey and been aswimming.
-But I forgive ye, Tom.
-I reckon you're a kind of a singed cat, as the saying is—better'n you look.
+But I forgive ye, Tom.I reckon you're a kind of a singed cat, as the saying is—better'n you look.

 She was half sorry her sagacity had miscarried.
  Аnd half glad that Tom had stumbled into obedient conduct for once.